Kenny Arnold Passes Away

 TEAMMATES FOR LIFE

 In 1980, Kenny Arnold led the Iowa basketball team to the Final Four.
-But for the last 30+ years, he has been fighting health issues, including a brain tumor and several strokes, which have limited his mobility, robbed him of his ability to speak and left him in a state of chronic pain.
+Then, for the last 30+ years, he faught health issues, including a brain tumor and several strokes, have limited his mobility, robbed him of his ability to speak and left him in a state of chronic pain.

 Become a “Teammate For Life” today for your OWN friend, family member or loved one, who is suffering (or has suffered) from cancer.
 Nobody can battle cancer alone.
 People fighting cancer need support, both physically and emotionally.
 That’s where their “Teammates For Life” come in!
 Whether they need a helping hand, a little extra support, a 30-minute visit or some other sign that simply says “I am here for you … you are not in this alone.”